 Homemade Baby Shower Decorations

 Making the decorations is part of the fun of planning and hosting a baby shower.
-This is a guide about homemade baby shower decorations
+This is a page about homemade baby shower decorations

 When decorating for a party or special occasion, sometimes ideas run dry.
 When this happens to me, I try to think "outside the box".
 I did just that for my daughter-in-law's baby shower.
 I live in Florida where coconuts are in abundance and decided to make some babies with them for the main table.